|

-Scientific name: Leotia viscosa Fries
+Scientific name: Leotia viscosa Fr.

-to the stickiness of the fungus when moist.
+fungus when moist.

-Synonyms:
+Synonyms: See comments.

-Common name(s): Green-headed jelly club
+Common name(s): Green-headed jelly club.

 Phylum: Ascomycota

-Order: Leotiales
+Order: Helotiales

 Family: Leotiaceae